Classification of Grothendieck rings of complex fusion categories of multiplicity one up to rank six: Abstract

 \section{Abstract}

-This paper classifies Grothendieck rings of complex fusion categories of multiplicity one up to rank six, as an application of a localization approach of the Pentagon Equation and some new criteria, developed by the authors in \cite{LPR1,LPW20}.
-Exactly $47$ among $72$ fusion rings are categorifiable over $\mathbb{C}$, all unitarily.
-We have found $6$ new Grothendieck rings.
+This paper classifies the Grothendieck rings of complex fusion categories of multiplicity one up to rank six.
+Among $72$ possible fusion rings, $25$ ones are filtered out by using categorification criteria.
+Each of the remaining $47$ fusion rings admits a unitary complex categorification.
+We found $6$ new Grothendieck rings, categorified by applying a localization approach of the Pentagon Equation.